mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 2. Remember bits across time units using DFF.
 3. Feed output of DFF together with input to Combinatorial Logic gates.

+### Memory Units
+Memory:
+- stores instructions &amp; data on which the instructions operate on.
+- Main/Secondary Memory: RAM/Disk respectively
+- Volatile/non-volatile memory: whether the memory is wiped (voltaile) or continues to persist when power is removed.

 #### Registers
+#### 1-bit Register
 ![1 Bit Register](./assets/1bit_register_chip_diagram.png)

 1 bit-Register: